-Roles are the building blocks of your organization in Holaspirit.
-Roles are defined by a purpose, a set of accountabilities, and a set of role holders (members).
-In Holaspirit, we switch to a new way of defining responsibilities and getting work done.
-Work is not divided among people but among roles.
+Roles are the building blocks of your organization.
+They are defined by a purpose, a set of accountabilities, and the members within it.
+Holaspirit supports a new way of defining responsibilities and getting work done: work is not divided among people but among roles.

-Why should you have clearly defined roles and responsibilities within the organization?
+Why should you have clearly defined Roles and responsibilities within your organization?

-Defining the roles and responsibilities of members in your organization is important for several reasons:
+Defining the roles and responsibilities for members in your organization is crucial for several reasons:

 Everyone knows what they’re doing.
-When roles are clear, people know what’s expected of them, how to behave and what they need to accomplish.
-Plus, if they can see the importance of their contribution to the group’s overall success then motivation is improved.
+When roles are clearly defined, people know what’s expected of them, what they need to accomplish and how to get there.
+Plus, by seeing the importance of their contribution to the team's overall success, motivation is improved.

-Everything gets done.
+Everything gets done in time.
 In complex environments, under tight deadlines, tasks sometimes pass by.
 When everyone knows their responsibilities, as well as those of others, there is greater accountability, making sure nothing gets forgotten.

-Hiring the right people for the job: from the beginning, having clearly defined roles will allow you to identify the type of people you will need, so you can proceed to targeting and hiring the most qualified candidates for the job.
+Hiring the right people for the job.
+From the beginning, having clearly defined roles allows you to identify the type of people you need, so you can proceed to targeting and hiring the most fitted candidates for the job.

 Communication is improved.
-Not just improved - reduced, which is key.
-No more losing time to check what was being done, who was doing it and when it was due?
+Not just improved - efficient, which is key.
+No more losing time to check what's being done, who's doing it and when it's due.

-To start with, there 3 three things that every member of an organization must be clear about:
+To start with, there 3 three things that every member of an organization must be aware of:

 It is possible for an individual to have one or multiple roles at the same time, depending on what they do.
-Ultimately, a single role can be filled by multiple individuals.
+Also, a single role can be filled by multiple individuals.

-The first step is simple.
-Look at what you have and work out what you need.
-This can be done by making a straightforward list of the people at your organisation.
-Then create a second list detailing the roles and tasks your organisation performs.
-You’ll see where you have an extra or shortfall of expertise and include positions that you did not have previously but now you realize you need, while removing those that your organization no longer really requires.
-You can draft a first version of your organizational chart on Holaspirit to see how the different teams of the organization are connected or interrelated.
+The first step is simple : look at what you have and work out what you need.
+This can be done by making a straightforward list of the people in your organisation.
+Then create a second list detailing the roles and tasks your organisation need to be achieved to .
+You’ll see where you have an extra or shortfall of expertise and create positions you might realize are needed, while removing those that your organization no longer really requires.
+You can draft a first version of your organization chart on Holaspirit to see how the different teams of the organization are connected or interrelated.

 A transparent structure will serve as a way to get started, helping to highlight issues which may not have been as obvious before.

-Now, think of the role description as your guide or map, for both the management and the role holder to know the direction that they will be taking in their attempt to pursue the purpose of the organization.
-The attributes that are present in the role description in Holaspirit include the following:
+Now, think of the role information as your guide or map.
+For both the role holder and the member(s) they report to, this gives the direction to follow to pursue the purpose of the organization.

 Name: More than just an official job title or designation, this sums up the tasks and responsibilities of the employee who will be holding this position.